moooazsayyed/mooaz-fastapi/README.md

 Contributing
 License
 Features**

-Deployment Management: Automate the deployment of Docker images to a Kubernetes cluster using the Kubernetes client.
+**Deployment Management**: Automate the deployment of Docker images to a Kubernetes cluster using the Kubernetes client.
-Pod Monitoring: Retrieve and display the number of running pods in the cluster.
+**Pod Monitoring**: Retrieve and display the number of running pods in the cluster.
-Prometheus Integration: Collect and expose metrics for enhanced observability and performance analysis.
+**Prometheus Integration**: Collect and expose metrics for enhanced observability and performance analysis.
-RESTful API: Utilize GET and POST requests for deployment management and monitoring.
+**RESTful API**: Utilize GET and POST requests for deployment management and monitoring.

-Architecture
+**Architecture**
 The application is built using:

-FastAPI: A modern, fast (high-performance) web framework for building APIs with Python 3.6+.
+**FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.6+.
-Kubernetes Client: A Python client library for interacting with Kubernetes clusters.
+**Kubernetes Client**: A Python client library for interacting with Kubernetes clusters.
-Prometheus: A monitoring and alerting toolkit for collecting and analyzing metrics.
+**Prometheus**: A monitoring and alerting toolkit for collecting and analyzing metrics.

 Installation
 To set up the FastAPI Kubernetes Deployment Manager, follow these steps: